animal-locator-drone/.github/README.md

 #### 20240309 Proposed design based on using primarily simulators.

+- Initial Author: Ziad Arafat

 ##### 1 Overview

 1. In this design we will focus on implementing compoments in a simulation environment rather than having to worry about implementing things around a particular drone setup.
-2. Things such as drone connectivity, availablity of a secondary board etc. won't be a consideration.
+2. Things such as drone connectivity, availablity of a secondary board etc. won't need to be a consideration.
 3. However, in order to help make this design portable and adaptable to a wide range of drone setups we will make it modular and non monolithic in nature.
    1. This means we will break up functionality into multiple running services
       1. Dare I say "microservices"